sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Distributed systems
     - Backpressure is a strategy that allows us to cope with producers that publish messages at a rate that is faster than the rate at which consumers can process them by slowing down the producers.

-- PostgreSQL Replication
-    - PostgreSQL supports block-based (physical) replication as well as the row-based (logical) replication.
-Physical replication is traditionally used to create read-only replicas of a primary instance, and utilized in both self-managed and managed deployments of PostgreSQL.
-Uses for physical read replicas can include high availability, disaster recovery, and scaling out the reader nodes.

-- [Data storage][Databases][SystemArchitecture]
-    - Row oriented - Because data on a persistent medium such as a disk is typically accessed block-wise (in other words, a minimal unit of disk access is a block), a single block will contain data for all columns.This is great for cases when we’d like to access an entire user record, but makes queries accessing individual fields of multiple user records (for example, queries fetching only the phone numbers) more expensive, since data for the other fields will be paged in as well
-    - Column-oriented - Store values by vertical partitioning ie. by column against storing values by horizontal partitioning (as in RDBMS).
-        - In column-oriented layout, values of same column are stored contiguously on disk.For example, if we store historical stock market prices, price quotes are stored together.
-Storing values for different columns in separate files or file segments allows efficient queries by column, since they can be read in one pass rather than consuming entire rows and discarding data for columns that weren’t queried.
-        - Column-oriented stores are a good fit for analytical workloads that compute aggregates, such as finding trends, computing average values, etc. Processing complex aggregates can be used in cases when logical records have multiple fields, but some of them (in this case, price quotes) have different importance and are often consumed together.
-        - Apache Parquet, Apache ORC are column-oriented file formats.
-        - Reading multiple values for the same column in one run significantly improves cache utilization and computational efficiency.
-        - If the read data is consumed in records (i.e., most or all of the columns are requested) and the workload consists mostly of point queries and range scans, the row-oriented approach is likely to yield better results.
-If scans span many rows, or compute aggregate over a subset of columns, it is worth considering a column-oriented approach.
-        - Wide column stores
-            - data is represented as a multidimensional map, columns are grouped into column families (usually storing data of the same type), and inside each column family, data is stored row-wise.
-This layout is best for storing data retrieved by a key or a sequence of keys.
-            -Each row is indexed by its row key.
-Related columns are grouped together in column families.
-            - Each column inside a column family is identified by the column key, which is a combination of the column family name and a qualifier.
-            - Column families store multiple versions of data by timestamp.

-- Eurodollar - Offshore (outside US) currency systems, denominated in US Dollars.
-Outside the scope of US Regulation.
-Has nothing to do with Euro.
-Timed deposits, dollar denominated deposits kept in UK Banks outside of US Jurisdiction.
-Instead of immediately remitting the foreign currency to the central bank or depositing it in their accounts in the U.S., banks used their dollar deposits for loans to third parties either in the U.K. or abroad.
-This system was supposedly very big till 2007.
-Global financial crisis was Eurodollar system breaking down.
-All the global banks are heavily involved in it.
-It essentially means Global money.
-It is US dollar denominated but a ledger, ghost money.
-Without the Eurodollar, Globalization might not have taken place.
-The US dollar denominated resources were created without actual currency involved.
-Fed reserve, treasury dep. or authorities in countries have no influence on eurodollar capacity.
-They don't have capacity, wisdom.

 ## 2022-jan-20 Thu

-- David sinclair takeaways for healthy life
-    - Eat less often (Skip a meal), don't snack
-    - avoid sugary drinks and food
-    - reduce meat intake and opt for more plant based diet
-    - choose the veggies that are stressed out
-    - Put the sugar at the end of the meal

 - Education has general benefits in improving quality of thinking and receptiveness to information.
 - When you have to make decision, break it into sub-decisions/sub-aspects  that you are going to look at and score them individually.
 Do not form intermediate impression.do not form intuition until more information is available which is going to improve quality of sub-decisions.